Here’s Dave Ramsey’s Snowball Method for paying off credit cards:

 In the first case, where the high interest credit card also has the highest balance, this plan is much like Suze’s, except that you only pay $19 towards the low interest card and $481 towards the high interest card at first.
 Just like with Suze’s plan, you pay off the high interest card in month 12, but in the sixteenth and final month, you only have to pay $257.56.
 This is just barely more optimal than Suze’s plan (by $5).
 In the second case, however, this plan was identical to Dave’s plan.

 In short, the pay off the highest interest credit card first always beat or tied both Dave and Suze’s plans strictly by the numbers.
 Suze’s plan was never optimal, but it was close to optimal the majority of the time.
 Dave’s plan was either exactly optimal or else quite poor compared to both the “highest interest” plan and Suze’s plan.

 However, I’m leaving out one important factor: the psychology factor.
-Dave’s plan is the best from a psychological standpont because it enables you to feel a level of success much quicker than Suze’s plan or the “highest interest” plan.
+Dave’s plan is better from a psychological standpont because it enables you to feel a level of success much quicker than Suze’s plan or the “highest interest” plan.
 Even Suze’s plan is better than the “highest interest” plan because you have the effect of doing “more than the minimum” on all fronts, which creates a sense of real progress.

 Which plan is right for you?
 The truth is that it depends on how you’re wired.
-Find the best low interest cards here.